manulorente/linux-foundation-lfs101/README.md

 umount /home
 ```

-Note the command is umount, not unmount!
+Note the command is `umount`, not unmount!
 Only a root user (logged in as root, or using sudo) has the privilege to run these commands, unless the system has been otherwise configured.

-If you want it to be automatically available every time the system starts up, you need to edit /etc/fstab accordingly (the name is short for filesystem table).
-Looking at this file will show you the configuration of all pre-configured filesystems. man fstab will display how this file is used and how to configure it.
+If you want it to be automatically available every time the system starts up, you need to edit `/etc/fstab` accordingly (the name is short for filesystem table).
+Looking at this file will show you the configuration of all pre-configured filesystems.

 Executing mount without any arguments will show all presently mounted filesystems.

-The command df -Th (disk free) will display information about mounted filesystems, including the filesystem type, and usage statistics about currently used and available space.
+The command `df -Th` (disk free) will display information about mounted filesystems, including the filesystem type, and usage statistics about currently used and available space.

 ![Disk Free](images/dfmountdebian.png)

-You may notice a number of entries of type tmpfs.
+You may notice a number of entries of type `tmpfs`.
 These are not real physical filesystems but are parts of system memory that are represented as such to take advantage of certain programming features.

 #### Network Filesystems